-We stock timber and wood-based products sourced from certified or known and legal sources, or made from recycled material.
+We stock wood-based products sourced from certified or known and legal sources, or made from recycled material.
 We work with suppliers of products that meet our minimum standards to help them move towards certified sourcing.

 We recognise that the uncontrolled sourcing of animal products, plant species, minerals and growing media (earths and composts) can have serious effects on local eco-systems.
 When possible we source from cultivated or farmed rather than wild stocks.